fyrox-book/fyrox-book.github.io/src/fyrox/scene/prefab.md

 multiple times in your scene.
 When you'll need to change something in the car, you simply go to the prefab and change it.
 After that every prefab instance will have your changes!

+Prefabs can be used to create self-contained entities in your game, examples of this includes: visual effects, any scripted game entities (bots, turrets, player, doors, etc.).
+Such prefabs can be either directly instantiated in a scene in the editor, or instantiated at runtime when needed.

 ## How to create and use a prefab

 All you need to do is to make a scene in the editor with all required objects and save it!
 After that, you can use the